 I would recommend this book to anyone who thinks that they’re too busy to achieve their dreams.
 This book has inspired me to take back my time and come back to writing this blog.

 MMM is the OG blog for taking radical responsibility of your personal finances.
 He’s always good for a quick face punch to get your act together.

 Where We Be

-This is the first blog that I found on this subject after reading their book (see above).
-Their travels are absolutely inspiring and give me the travel bug
+This is the first blog that I found on this subject after reading Robert and Robin Charlton’s book (see above).
+Their travels are absolutely inspiring and give me the travel bug.

 Paula Pant is the FI queen of real estate.
 She’s down to earth and really knows her stuff.
 There’s a lot more here than just real estate, but it was my first main source of real estate/landlord information.

 Brandon has pulled the trigger and lives a FI lifestyle now.
 His in depth content is thought provoking and a little more on the advanced side in relation to taxes and investing.

 Gwen is one of the most relatable blogs I’ve ever seen.
 She tries things out and whether they work or not, she tells everyone to learn from her triumphs, as well as her mistakes.